-w Americans would think that this was the grave of one of the nation's most famous women-a great historic ter.
-It is the resting place of Betsy Ross, who made the first "Star-Spangled Banner," used in the Continental No appropriation ever has been made for the care of the grave.
-The patriotic order, Sons of America, has naracter. army. taken the matter up.
+Americans would think that this was the grave of one of the nation's most famous women-a great historic r.
+It is the resting place of Betsy Ross, who made the first "Star-Spangled Banner," used in the Continental of appropriation ever has been made for the care of the grave.
+The patriotic order, Sons of America, has